Easton Capital

 Series A in 2013

-Comprehend Systems, Inc. is a provider of cloud-based continuous quality solutions for clinical operations, founded in 2010 and headquartered in Redwood City, California.
-The company offers a suite of clinical intelligence applications designed to enhance the speed, safety, and quality of clinical trials.
-These solutions support clinical operations executives, data managers, and medical monitors by delivering actionable insights for portfolio monitoring, CRO oversight, risk management, and collaboration across various teams and sites.
-Comprehend's tools aim to streamline the clinical trial process, improving overall performance and risk assessment throughout the research lifecycle.
-As of August 2019, Comprehend operates as a subsidiary of Saama Technologies, Inc.
+Comprehend Systems, Inc. is a Redwood City, California-based company that specializes in cloud-based continuous quality solutions for clinical operations.
+Founded in 2010, the company offers a comprehensive suite of clinical intelligence applications designed to enhance the efficiency, safety, and quality of clinical trials.
+These applications cater to clinical operations executives, data managers, and medical monitors, providing tools for portfolio monitoring, continuous quality assessment, collaboration with contract research organizations (CROs), and risk and medical monitoring.
+Comprehend Systems aims to deliver actionable insights across studies, systems, sites, and vendors, thereby improving the overall clinical trial process.
+In 2019, it became a subsidiary of Saama Technologies, Inc.

 Bluesight